-ALRs should ensure all staff are using appropriate PPE when they are interacting with residents and in alignment with DPH and CDC guidance.
+ALRs should ensure all staff are using appropriate PPE when they are interacting with Residents and in alignment with DPH and CDC guidance.

 All staff must wear a mask correctly while inside the ALR.
-When caring for residents with COVID-19 staff must wear NIOSH N95 respirators, eye protection, gowns, and gloves in accordance with the DPH Comprehensive PPE Guidance.
+When caring for Residents with COVID-19, staff must wear NIOSH N95 respirators, eye protection, gowns, and gloves in accordance with the DPH Comprehensive PPE Guidance.
 A list of NIOSH-approved N95 respirators can be found here.

-For ALR staff, Eye protection is no longer required unless you are providing direct care to a positive (or suspected positive) resident.
-If a staff member on a unit tests positive, it is recommended that eye protection remains in place for staff until all residents and staff test clear of covid on that unit.
+For ALR staff, Eye protection is no longer required unless you are providing direct care to a positive (or suspected positive) Resident.

-ALRs must have available and provide as appropriate, facemasks for residents, visitors, and staff.
+ALRs must have available and provide as appropriate, facemasks for Residents, visitors, and staff.

-COVID-19 Vaccinations
+2. COVID-19 Vaccinations

-COVID-19 Vaccine Availability | Mass.gov shows updated vaccination locations and the COVID-19 In- Home Vaccination Program | Mass.gov can vaccinate individuals who have difficulty leaving their homes.
+COVID-19 Vaccine Availability | Mass.gov shows updated vaccination locations and the COVID-19 In-Home Vaccination Program | Mass.gov can vaccinate individuals who have difficulty leaving their homes.